 - Case Law Search

-The 2020 4iP Council Research Award, is an international research competition for European University students studying at Masters and PhD levels.
+The 2024 4iP Council Research Award is an international research competition for European University students studying at Masters and PhD levels.

-The competition aims to foster student interest in, and validate new ideas on key topics related to the interplay between patents and innovation such as patents and competition regulation, trade and regulation, computer implemented inventions, patent litigation and patent quality, standardisation and patents, NFTs and copyright, counterfeit and design rights, etc.
+The competition aims to foster students' interests, and validate new ideas on key topics related to the interplay between intellectual property rights and innovation, such as patents and competition regulation, trade and regulation, computer implemented inventions, patent litigation and patent quality, standardisation and patents, NFTs and copyright, counterfeit and design rights, etc.

 Students are invited to submit papers for review by 4iP Council’s Research Award Jury of intellectual property experts from academia, government and industry.
 Winning publications will be published on 4iP Council’s website and promoted for third party review and publication.
 Prize winning authors may also be invited to present their work in person to 4iP Council’s distinguished Advisory Committee.

 The following cash prizes should be given to the winner and runners-up:

 First place €2000